 Team

-Email (@stanford.edu) markman gerstenberg
+Email (@stanford.edu) gerstenberg davdrose justyang

-* We warmly invite you to join us for office hours!
-You don’t have to have a specific question in advance - you can check in just to say hi if you want :) We’re also here in case you want help with project troubleshooting, planning for project updates, career advice, etc.
+We warmly invite you to join us for office hours!
+You don’t have to have a specific question in advance - you can check in just to say hi if you want.
+We’re also here in case you want help with project troubleshooting, planning for project updates, career advice, etc.

 Where and when?

-During winter quarter, the class meets on Tuesdays from 3:00-4:20pm in Building 160, room 318.
+During spring quarter, the class meets on Tuesdays and Thursdays from 3:00-4:20pm in Building 200, room 107.

 Learning goals